clnhlzmn/blog/_drafts/copper-kitten.md

 ### Assembler

-The CK assembler ([cka]) takes a single program.cka file (program) and converts it to a C99 program.c file that includes the CK program bytecode and the program entry point. program.c must be compiled and linked with any files containing definitions of `cfun`s and with the chosen garbage collection implementation file (one of copying\_gc.c, incremental\_gc.c, or mark\_compact\_gc.c).
+The CK assembler ([cka]) takes a single program.cka file (program) and converts it to a C99 program.c file that includes the CK program bytecode and the program entry point.
+The main task of the assembler is to convert the [abstract assembler syntax][cka.g4] into a list of concrete bytecodes and literal values to be consumed by the runtime vm.
+Part of cka's task is to generate layout functions to be used by the memory management scheme to identify pointers on the stack and in heap allocated objects.

+I won't go into too much detail on cka here unless there is interest.
+It's pretty boring and mostly self explanatory.

+The output of cka (program.c) must be compiled and linked with any files containing definitions of `cfun`s and with the chosen garbage collection implementation file (one of copying\_gc.c, incremental\_gc.c, or mark\_compact\_gc.c).
+Again, the example [makefile] demonstrates this.

 ### Runtime

+The CK runtime is a simple bytecode interpreter combined with one of three tracing garbage collection implementations.
+I could have implemented CK by compiling directly to C, rather than using a vm, but I wanted to be able to support tail call optimization and I couldn't see how to do that in plain C.

+#### VM

+The CK vm is implemented by [vm.h].
+Opcodes are enumerated in the type `enum vm_op_code` and are reasonably well documented there.
+In addition to the usual arithmetic operations there are some for control flow, stack frame management, memory allocation, storing/loading values to/from indices into heap objects/stack frames/function arguments/function captures, and some other miscellaneous operations.
+Program execution is done by the function `vm_execute` which simply iterates over the given program array dispatching on each op code.

+#### Memory Management

+There are two copying collectors (one incremental) and one mark compact.
+I hope they can be used as examples for people who are curious about how garbage collection works.
+The garbage collectors all depend on [gc\_interface.h] which declares a common set of functions with which the vm can interface with the heap memory.

 ## Future Work